jp-bennett/utilite/README.md

 boot

-Whether booting from the sata or sd card, copy a-b-c patch to /etc/ and run "patch -p1 < a-b-c.patch".
+Next we update the boot script builder.
+Copy a-b-c patch to /etc/ and run "patch -p1 < a-b-c.patch".
 Run a-b-c.
-Now your utilite should autoboot without having to muck around in u-boot.
+If you are booting from the sd-card, it should autoboot without having to muck around in u-boot.
+If booting from the sata drive, we need to update u-boot on the spi first, but that requires the new kernel.

 Next up we compile the new kernel.
 I am using 3.18.0-0-rc1.
 A few tweaks might be in order for newer kernels.